FritzPeterAlbrecht/CrypticV4.0/README.md

 #### Features

 The Blinkt!
-8 LED module you will show the daily and weekly change of your chosen coin in three different scales: 0.5% / 2% / 4% per LED - so you have a minimum percentual change of 0.5% and maximum percentuale change of 32%.
-You can set the colors in the colors.json and some more settings in the config.json
+8 LED module you will show the daily and weekly change of your chosen coin in four different scales: 0.5% / 1% / 2% / 4% per LED - so you have a minimum percentual change of 0.5% and maximum percentual change of 32%.
+Depending on the direction of the animation and the color range you can read if it shows a positive or negative value.

 The LEDShim will show the ROI - Return on Investment on a 28 LED scale.

 The ScrollphatHD will be used as for a scrolling ticker like this: [rank] - ticker symbol - actual Price - daily change % - total value of your coins

+You can set the colors in the colors.json and some more settings in the config.json